michelled/weavly.org/src/activities/adventures-on-the-stormy-sea.md

 relatedActivities:
   - Game on!
   - Let's go to Europe!
-description: "In this activity, learners will build a program to save their fishing boat in the stormy seas of Atlantic Canada. "
+description: "In this activity, learners build a program to save their fishing boat in the stormy seas of Atlantic Canada. "
 metaImage: /assets/media/mission-_adventures_on_the_stormy_sea.png
 metaImageAlt: "An illustration of Weavly scene with a light house, stormy waters, a white whale tail and a fishing boat that is pushed by a hand. "